code-check/cli-template-node/README.md

 ## Requirements

 - Node.js (For the version see our [docs](https://code-check.github.io/docs/en/reference_users/#serverside-language-and-tool-versions) .)
 - Minimist (For parsing arguments from CLI.
-For details see their [repo](https://github.com/substack/minimist).   *No installation necessary, `codecheck` handles all Node.js dependencies*.)
+For details see their [repo](https://github.com/substack/minimist).
+ *It's already in package.json, so no need to add it manually*.)

 ## Recieve Inputs